Trawmoney/cloud/docs/workflows/running-scripts.md

 > Note: if you specify `--test-stage`, the `--stage` option will be ignored if it is present.

+## Additional npm and script arguments

+You can pass additional arguments to npm by adding a double dash followed by the arguments.
+If you also need to pass additional arguments to the npm script, you can add another double dash followed by the script arguments.

+For example `cloud run migrate --stage staging -- --if-present -- script-argument --script-option` will result in running the command `npm run cloud:migrate --if-present -- script-argument --script-option` using the environment from the `staging` stage.

 ## Example: running a migration script

 In your `package.json` define a script named "cloud:migrate" which runs "./scripts/migrate.js":